veeruai/Hello-World/README.md

 # Hello World
 Welcome to Git.
-Git is so popular version control solution
+Git is so popular version control solution.
+Github is the platform to host the source.